cheminfo/eln-docs/docs/30_structural_analysis/mass/30_mf-from-monoisotopic-mass/README.md

 ## Results table

-This tool calculates on-the-fly the possible molecular formula based on a monoisotoipc mass and possible ionizations.
+This tool calculates on-the-fly the possible molecular formula based on a monoisotopic mass and possible ionizations.

 The resulting table will contain green background lines if this molecular formula exists in PubChem.
 This is an excellent way to find plausible molecular formula of unknown products.